nse4real/nse4real/README.md

-Previously at Shell Global Solutions, where I led the CoatHanger CDS-to-OSDU subsurface data migration programme across global assets and owned the Entitlements & Obligations (E&O) data governance workstream, the Mastership change workstream, and the Data Readiness workstream.
+Previously at Shell Global Solutions, where I led the CoatHanger CDS-to-OSDU subsurface data migration programme across global assets and owned three workstreams within that programme:

+- **Entitlements & Obligations (E&O)** -- data governance and access control
+- **WMM/DS/DMA Mastership Change** -- ownership and transition of well, document, and asset master data
+- **Data Readiness** -- ensuring source data quality and migration eligibility ahead of ingestion into OSDU

-I hold an MSc in Data Science (RGU) an MSc in Integrated Petroleum Geoscience (Aberdeen), and MSc in Petroleum Geophysics, which means I can read a well log and a Kafka offset in the same morning.
+I hold an MSc in Data Science (RGU), MSc in Integrated Petroleum Geoscience (Aberdeen), and MSc in Petroleum Geophysics (OAU) -- which means I can read a well log, a seismic section, and a Kafka offset in the same morning.

 ---